godenji/play-faster/README.md

 Motivation
 ----------
 Isn't it obvious?
-The freedom of expression that Scala provides is not free
+The freedom of expression that Scala provides is not free, and some aspects of this mostly fantastic web framework leave something to be desired (e.g. routing and assets compilation)

 Applies To
 ----------
 Play 2 Scala applications on *nix systems, modify accordingly for Windows.